-From the archives of the Timmins Museum: National Exhibition Centre:
+From the Timmins Museum: National Exhibition Centre:

 Each week, the Timmins Museum: National Exhibition Centre provides TimminsToday readers with a glimpse of the city’s past.